wolfs/gradle-jpi-plugin/README.md

   local Maven repository.
 * 'gradle uploadArchives' (or 'gradle deploy') - Deploy your plugin to the Jenkins Maven repository to be included in the Update Center.

+## Caveats

+* As of now, plugins which directly extend hudson.Plugin can only be properly built against core versions of Jenkins of 1.420 or later.